 - Short remaining terms (under 5 years) attract cash-flow buyers who want near-term return of principal; long terms attract yield-oriented buyers.

-- Small balance notes (under $50,000) face a thinner institutional buyer market—retail note investors and self-directed IRA buyers dominate that segment.
+- Small-balance notes face a thinner institutional buyer market—retail note investors and self-directed IRA buyers dominate that segment.

-- Large balance notes above $500,000 require buyers with deeper capital reserves, narrowing the pool but increasing the sophistication of competing bids.
+- Large-balance notes require buyers with deeper capital reserves, narrowing the pool but increasing the sophistication of competing bids.

 - Balloon notes due within 12–18 months require buyers to underwrite refinance risk—strong borrower credit and LTV become critical here.

 Verdict: Know your buyer segment before marketing.
-A small-balance note marketed only to institutional buyers will stall; the right channel for the balance size drives competitive offers.
+A small-balance note marketed only to institutional buyers will stall; matching the note to the right buyer channel drives competitive offers.

 6. Document Completeness and Legal Defensibility